The 20 Best Nonalcoholic Steatohepatitis (NASH) Doctors Near Me in Baltimore, MD

 English

 Dr. Robert Liddell is an Assistant Professor of Radiology and Surgery and Division Chief of Interventional Radiology at the Johns Hopkins School of Medicine.
 His specialty is interventional radiology, with an expertise in interventional oncology and vascular and interventional radiology.
 Dr. Liddell received his MBBCh at the Royal College of Surgeons in Ireland.
 He completed his residency at Johns Hopkins University School of Medicine in Diagnostic Radiology and his fellowship in Interventional Radiology.
 Videos Interventional Radiology.
 Dr. Liddell is rated as an Experienced provider by MediFind in the treatment of Nonalcoholic Steatohepatitis (NASH).
-His top areas of expertise are Bile Duct Obstruction, Ascites, Fibrolamellar Carcinoma, Liver Embolization, and Pancreaticoduodenectomy.
+He is also highly rated in 18 other conditions, according to our data.
+His clinical expertise encompasses Bile Duct Obstruction, Ascites, Fibrolamellar Carcinoma, Liver Embolization, and Pancreaticoduodenectomy.
+Dr. Liddell is board certified in American Board Of Radiology.

 Experienced in Nonalcoholic Steatohepatitis (NASH)